billfitzgerald/infosec-primer/getting_started.md

 ## <a name="h.toolkit-firebug"></a>C2 Installing and Using Firebug to Observe HTTP and HTTPS Traffic

-To install Firebug, go to **Tools** --> **Add ons**, search for "Firebug," and select it for installation to Firefox.
+To install Firebug, go to **Tools** --> **Add-ons**, search for "Firebug," and select it for installation to Firefox.
 A screenshot of the plug-in's description page (to ensure you are getting the correct plug-in) is shown below.

 <div align="center">
 <figure>